Player ability refers to how good players are as footballers on and off the pitch.

 The direct factors of training progression are as follows.
 Indirect factors are listed in sub-bullet points:

-- The Determination, Ambition and Professionalism attributes – Determination (a mental attribute), and Ambition and Professionalism (both personality attributes), all contribute equally to the progression score.
+- The Determination, Ambition and Professionalism attributes (which all contribute to player personalities) – Determination (a mental attribute), and Ambition and Professionalism (both personality attributes), all contribute equally to the progression score.
 The higher they are for a player, the higher his progression score is.

 - The quality of training – this is determined by the quality of the training facilities (see Club Facilities below) and the quality of the coaches.
 The better they are at a player’s club, the higher his progression score is.